prisma/prisma1/docs/04-Reference/02-Graphcool-CLI/02-Commands.md

 ---
-alias: zboghez5go
+alias: aiteerae6l
 description: An overview and explanation of all the commands of the Graphcool CLI.
-Learn about different options, workflows and example.
+Learn about different options, workflows and examples.
 ---

-# Graphcool CLI

-## Overview

-The Graphcool is the main tool to manage your Graphcool projects.
-Generally, the shape and contents of a Graphcool project are determined by the [project definition](!alias-opheidaix3#project-configuration-yaml) file.

-The CLI offers tools to modify the local version of your project definition and file structure as well as syncing these changes with remote projects in your Graphcool account.

-## Commands
+# Commands

-### `graphcool auth`
+## `graphcool auth`

 Sign up or login (opens your browser for authentication).
 The authentication token that's received after successful login will be stored in `~/.graphcool`.